Sett17/mdpaper/paper_simple.md

 There was some more work done after my phase, which mostly includes streamlining health-checks and some configurations, and cleaning up what is logged and what is suppressed, to improve the overall quality of the showcase.

+# Conclusion

+## Yoda

+Always pass on what you have learned.
+Death is a natural part of life.
+Rejoice for those around you who transform into the Force.
+Mourn them do not.
+Miss them do not.
+Attachment leads to jealously.
+The shadow of greed, that is.
+Once you start down the dark path, forever will it dominate your destiny, consume you it will.